 "No damn way."

-So, as it went, sitting for hours on a stupid plastic dented hospital chair watching your brother slip further down the realm of unconciousness, it was...oh hell what was he thinking, it was brutal.
-Heart wrenchingly painful at the best of times when Sam's arm moved a twitch, but it was Dean rubbing his hand too hard.
+So, as it went, sitting for hours on a stupid plastic dented hospital chair watching your brother slip further down the realm of unconsciousness, it was...oh hell what was he thinking, it was brutal.
+Heart wrenchingly painful at the best of times when Sam's arm moved a twitch and he thought maybe Sam would just wake up, but it was Dean rubbing his hand too hard.

 This was hell.